dansta/docker_bind_ubuntu/README.md

 # Files
 * makeservice.sh creates a service within a swarm that is accessible from scratch
 * bind/named.conf can be safely edited.
-Anything that begins with keyword BIND_ will be replaced on build by replace.py
+Anything that begins with keyword BIND_ will be replaced on build by replace.py.
+Dockerfile contains the variables or they can be inserted as arguments during build
 * wrapper.sh exists solely as added complexity to launch that Dockerfiles are bad at.

 ## Usage
 # Build:
-* docker build -t bind:0.0.1 <path>/Dockerfile
+  docker build -t bind:0.0.1 <path>/Dockerfile
 # Run:
-* docker run -ti -p 53:53/tcp -p 53:53/udp bind:0.0.1
+  docker run -ti -p 53:53/tcp -p 53:53/udp bind:0.0.1
 # Service:
-* makeservice.sh
+  makeservice.sh